-Air Iceland operates from Keflavik on Tuesdays and Saturdays from mid-June to the end of September, with additional departures on Wednesdays and Thursdays in July and August.
+Air Iceland operates from Keflavik on Tuesdays and Saturdays from mid-June to the end of September, with additional departures on Thursdays in July and August.
 Note: Remember to select “Keflavik” and not “Reykjavik” when searching for tickets for flights to Narsarsuaq on Air Iceland’s website!

 Several airlines fly from Europe and the US to Denmark and Iceland.

 Travelling via Denmark

 When you arrive at Kastrup International Airport, you can easily get to the centre of Copenhagen by train, Metro or taxi.
 When travelling to Greenland, you normally depart from Terminal 2.

 You can catch the train and the Metro from the end of Terminal 3 (within easy walking distance from Terminal 2 or via a free shuttle from Terminal 1).
 The train goes to Copenhagen Central Station and takes about 15 minutes.
 The Metro has several stops in the city, but it does not pass through the central station.
 You can buy train and Metro tickets in Terminal 3, at the vending machines located where you descend to the railway lines.
 Please note that you will need Danish coins or a credit card.
 A ticket to the city centre costs about DKK 36 (EUR 5).
 In the evenings, a taxi to the city centre will cost about DKK 225 (EUR 30).

 Read more about Copenhagen at the official tourism site of Copenhagen.